rttrorg/rttr/doc/md_pages/using_rttr_type.md

 The entry point for all type related operation is the class [type](@ref rttr::type).
 It is the central class for retrieving type objects or also querying all kind information about types.

 A [type](@ref rttr::type) object cannot be created directly.
-It is only possible to retrieve it with one of the two static getter member functions of the [type](@ref rttr::type) class.
+It is only possible to retrieve it with one of the three static getter member functions of the [type](@ref rttr::type) class.

 ~~~~{.cpp}
     #include <rttr/type> // when working with type objects, this is the only header you have to include